Daniel-Wh/Intro-to-gis-front-end/readme.md

 ## Introduction to Environmental GIS

 This is a web app built for [Southwestern University's](https://www.southwestern.edu/) Environmental Studies department.
-As a result of the COVID-19 pandemic, I was granted an independent study to build a site for the Environment Studies department that works to support the upcoming courses in Geographic Information Systems.
-The sites guidelines were to include information about the course like lab hours, support staff information, practice labs, and education materials.
+As a result of the COVID-19 pandemic, I was granted an independent study to build a site for the Environment Studies department that works to support the upcoming courses in Environmental Geographic Information Systems.
+The sites guidelines were to include information about the course like lab hours, support staff information, practice labs, and educational materials.

 ## Tutorials